dakrauth/django-vanilla-extract/docs/topics/frequently-asked-questions.md

 ### I've already learnt Django's GCBVs, is this worth my time?

 Absolutely.
-The API presented by `django-vanilla-views` is pretty simple so it shouldn't take you long to get up and running with it.
-The generic class based views are the bread and butter of our web sites, and the small investment in time you'll make learning `django-vanilla-views` should pay of quickly as you'll be using simpler, more obvious views throughout.
+The API presented by `django-vanilla-extract` is pretty simple so it shouldn't take you long to get up and running with it.
+The generic class based views are the bread and butter of our web sites, and the small investment in time you'll make learning `django-vanilla-extract` should pay of quickly as you'll be using simpler, more obvious views throughout.

 ### Is it stable?

-The `django-vanilla-views` package has issued a 1.0 release and now has a [formal deprecation policy][deprecation-policy].
+The `django-vanilla-extract` package has issued a 1.0 release and now has a [formal deprecation policy][deprecation-policy].
 You should be free to use it knowing that package upgrades will be fully documented and will not break API compatibility between releases.
 We also have 100% code coverage and fully intend to quickly deal with any issues reported.

 ---